MassimoCimmino/pygfunction/doc/source/examples/custom_borehole.rst

 to define the positions of pipes inside a borehole and visualize the top view of a borehole.

-The following script generates a boreholes with a single U-tube, a double U-tube (in series and parallel configurations), and a coaxial borehole.
+The following script generates boreholes with a single U-tube, a double U-tube (in series and parallel configurations), and a coaxial borehole.
 The borehole cross-sections are then plotted.

 The script is located in: